U.S. Justice Department indicts six with conspiracy to pay bribes to Amazon employees

 The company's third-party marketplace has come under heavy scrutiny from lawmakers and regulatory agencies looking at Amazon's business practices on the platform and whether it hurts small sellers.

-(Reporting by Nandita Bose in Washington and Jeffrey Dastin in San Francisco; Editing by Dan Grebler)
+(Reporting by Nandita Bose in Washington and Jeffrey Dastin in San Francisco; Editing by Dan Grebler, Kirsten Donovan)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))